Suicide Prevention

 Staying in touch with the person after they have experienced a crisis or been discharged from care can make a big difference.
 Continue to check in with the person after your initial conversation and efforts to help them get assistance.
 Learn how to build on the initial conversation.

-BeThe1To is the 988 Suicide & Crisis Lifeline’s message for National Suicide Prevention Month and beyond, spreading the word about actions we can all take to prevent suicide.
+BeThe1To is the 988 Suicide & Crisis Lifeline’s way of spreading the word about actions we can all take to prevent suicide.
 These five action steps for communicating with someone who may be suicidal are supported by evidence in the field of suicide prevention.
 Learn more about each step and why they are so effective.

 As a faculty or staff member, supporting students during a mental health crisis is crucial.
 Your guidance and awareness can make a meaningful difference.